 2013 10-1 0-2 6-3 4-0 4-0

-LSU is 41-4 under Les Miles when a running back reaches 100 yards in a game.
-Of the running backs who make up the 2014 roster, LSU has seven career 100-yard games to its credit.
-Kenny Hilliard has four, and Terrence Magee has three.
-Hilliard ran for 110 yards in LSU’s 28-24 victory over Wisconsin in the opener.
-LSU’s only four losses under Miles when having a back reach the 100-yard mark came vs. Clemson in 2012 (Jeremy Hill, 124 yards), Alabama in 2012 (Hill, 107 yards); Georgia in 2008 (Charles Scott, 144 yards) and Arkansas in 2007 (Jacob Hester, 126 yards).
+LSU is 42-4 under Les Miles when a running back reaches 100 yards in a game.
+Of the running backs who make up the 2014 roster, LSU has eight career 100-yard games to its credit.
+Kenny Hilliard has four, Terrence Magee has three and Leonard Fournette has one.
+Hilliard ran for 110 yards in LSU's 28-24 victory over Wisconsin in the opener, and Fournette totaled 122 rushing yards against New Mexico State.
+LSU's only four losses under Miles when having a back reach the 100-yard mark came vs. Clemson in 2012 (Jeremy Hill, 124 yards), Alabama in 2012 (Hill, 107 yards); Georgia in 2008 (Charles Scott, 144 yards) and Arkansas in 2007 (Jacob Hester, 126 yards).

-30 Tigers Have Seen Their First Career Playing Time Through Three Games
+36 Tigers Have Seen Their First Career Playing Time This Season

-Seven LSU players have made their first career starts this season (3 on offense, 2 on defense).
-DT Davon Godchaux, LB Deion Jones and LB Duke Riley became the latest when they made their first starts against ULM.
-Godchaux is also the second true freshman to start this year, joining wide receiver Trey Quinn.
+Eight LSU players have made their first career starts this season (4 on offense, 2 on defense).
+WR Malachi Dupre became the latest when he made his first start against New Mexico State.
+Dupre is also the third true freshman to start this year, joining DT Davon Godchaux and wide receiver Trey Quinn.